khalid-naami/khalid-naami.github.io/blog/2026-05-07-volatility-estimators-yang-zhang-guide.md

 2.  **Open-to-Close Volatility**: The movement within the trading day.
 3.  **The Weighted OHLC Range**: Integrating the Rogers-Satchell drift-independent logic.

 By merging these, Yang-Zhang provides a measure that is up to **14 times more efficient** than the simple close-to-close standard deviation.
-It is the comprehensive benchmark used by modern institutional quants to understand the true underlying risk of an asset.
+Implementing these models requires high-performance computing; at Dashboard Options, we rely on the [NumPy computational engine](/blog/numpy-fintech-computational-engine-finance) and [Pandas data engineering](/blog/pandas-finance-high-performance-data-engineering) to process these OHLC models in real-time.

 ## The Bottom Line